nasa-fornax/fornax-documentation/README.md

   * Increased reproducibility,
   * Increased inclusion,
   * Increased ease of use
 * Who is it for?
   * US based astronomers
 * Limits: What does it not do?
-  * How much compute do I get?
+  * How many cores/RAM do I get?
-  * [Limits](https://heasarc.gsfc.nasa.gov/docs/sciserver/#limits) on diskspace, lifetime of containers etc.
+  * How much disk space do I have access to?
-  * [Download](https://heasarc.gsfc.nasa.gov/docs/sciserver/#limits) restrictions to prevent egress charges
+  * what restrictions are there to prevent egress charges?

 ## Getting started
 * How do I get an account?